Titles and Roles

-Dr. Eaton graduated suma cum laude from Denver University with a BS in Cognitive Neuroscience, and completed medical school at the Medical University of South Carolina where she was elected in the Alpha Omega Alpha medical honors society.
+Dr. Eaton graduated summa cum laude from Denver University with a BS in Cognitive Neuroscience, and completed medical school at the Medical University of South Carolina where she was elected in the Alpha Omega Alpha medical honors society.
 Dr. Eaton completed her Radiation Oncology Residency at Emory University where she was selected to serve as chief resident during her final year.
-As Chief Resident at Emory, Dr. Eaton was involved in the coordination of clinical and didactic training for the residency program comprised of 16 residents.
 Dr. Eaton went on to complete a fellowship in Pediatric Proton Radiotherapy and Clinical Research at Massachusetts General Hospital/Harvard University Medical School in Boston, Massachusetts.

 Publications Publication Date